Selective031/RazorBoard/README.md

 For each startup of cutting disk, Razorbord will randomly select clockwise or anti-clockwise direction.
 Utilizing the pivot knifes on both sides.

+RTC CLOCK:

+On the PCB you can find one connection for a RTC battery, and also a jumper.
+This is VERY important.
+Never ever connect a battery when the jumper is connected.
+When the jumper is connected the RTC clock gets power from the main 3.3V power rail.
+Please remove the jumper BEFORE attaching the RTC battery.
+RTC battery can be MAX 3.6V, and minimum 1.8V.
+Nominal volt should be around 3.3V.
+When a battery is connected, you need to set the time and date.
+To do this, connect a USB cable to the STM32 interface (Upper left corner) and use the commands:
+"set time hour minute second" - for example "set time 14 10 0"
+To set date "set date year month day weekday" - for example "set date 21 4 3 6" (2021 04 03 6) Monday is 0, Sunday is 7.

 TROUBLESHOOTING:

 Connect a USB cable to the STM32 connector (Upper left corner)